-The operation began with the advance of the main strength of General-pukovnik Peko Dapčević's Yugoslav 4th Army toward Trieste.
-The army’s two operational groups advanced along the axes from Ilirska Bistrica to Divača and Trieste, and from Lovran through Istria to Trieste, while the IX Corps advanced over Kras toward Trieste, Tržić (Monfalcone) and Gorica.
+The Yugoslav operation began with the advance of the main strength of Dapčević's 4th Army toward Trieste.
+The army’s two operational groups advanced along the axes from Ilirska Bistrica to Divača and Trieste, and from Lovran through Istria to Trieste, while the IX Corps advanced over Kras toward Trieste, Monfalcone and Gorica.
 By 30 April units of the 4th Army had surrounded Trieste and, with concentric attacks and the aid of partisan forces in the city, took Trieste on 1 May after heavy fighting.

 In street fighting against units of the German defence, elements of the 20th Division captured the university, military hospital and railway station by direct assault.
 The 11th Brigade of the 26th 'Dalmatia' Division reached coast at the San Marco docks, while the 3rd Brigade of the 43rd Division cleared the Milje peninsula and captured Zavlju.
 The German stronghold at Opičine was captured on 3 May, and during the first days of May the Yugoslav forces liberated the entire Slovenian littoral, Beneska Slovenia and Istria.